abu-hiba/canvas-physics/README.md

 # canvas-physics

-Implementation of some basic 2D collision logic using the HTML canvas API with Svelte.
+Implementation of some basic 2D collision physics using the HTML canvas API with Svelte.

 ### To run locally